TheFreeCoin/DEFI-freefinance-document/get-started/connection-guide.md

 ![](../.gitbook/assets/image%20%2866%29.png)

-1. Type "PancakeSwap" into the search field and start the search.
-The top result will be the PancakeSwap exchange.
+1. Type "FreeFinance" into the search field and start the search.
+The top result will be the FreeFinance exchange.
 Tap to enter it.
 2. You wallet will ask you to connect.
-Tap **Connect** to connect to PancakeSwap.
+Tap **Connect** to connect to FreeFinance.

 ![](../.gitbook/assets/image%20%2863%29.png)